 Community oriented policing is, of course, not a new concept or practice.
-However, in the wake of recent high-profile fatalities and the resulting public outrage and distrust, it is considered by many in the field to be more relevant and necessary than ever before.
+However, in the wake of highly publicized use-of-force complaints and the resulting public distrust, it is considered by many in law enforcement to be more relevant and necessary than ever before.

 According to the Department of Justice, which launched its Office of Community Oriented Policing Services (COPS) back in 1994, “Community policing begins with a commitment to building trust and mutual respect between police and communities.
 It is critical to public safety, ensuring that all stakeholders work together to address our nation’s crime challenges.
 When police and communities collaborate, they more effectively address underlying issues, change negative behavioral patterns and allocate resources.”

-According to discoverpolicing.org, community policing “involves three components: developing community partnerships, engaging in problem solving and implementing community policing organizational features.”
+According to the IACP’s discoverpolicing.org website, community policing “involves three components: developing community partnerships, engaging in problem solving and implementing community policing organizational features.”

 Technology is making it much easier for police professionals to ensure public safety and security — freeing up resources and enabling proactive policing, while at the same time creating a new level of transparency.
 Here is a closer look at some of the technological trends at the forefront of modern policing: